fromjyce/DSA-in-C/README.md

 [`StackUsingArrays.c`](https://github.com/fromjyce/DSA-in-C/blob/main/StackUsingArrays.c) - Demonstrates the Implementation of Stack using Arrays

 [`StackUsingSLL.c`](https://github.com/fromjyce/DSA-in-C/blob/main/StackUsingSLL.c) - Demonstrates the Implementation of Stack using Singly Linked Lists

+[`InfixToPostfix.c`](https://github.com/fromjyce/DSA-in-C/blob/main/InfixToPostfix.c) - Demonstrates the Conversion of an Infix Expression to a Postfix Expression

+[`EvaluatePostfix.c`](https://github.com/fromjyce/DSA-in-C/blob/main/EvaluatePostfix.c) - Demonstrates the Evaluation of a Postfix Expression
 ## Running the Programs
 To run the C programs, you need to have a C compiler installed on your system.
 The programs have been tested on the GNU GCC compiler on Linux